MatteoGuardamagna/Hybrid_drive/README.md

 ## Contribute

-Multiple area-specific arrays are present in the repository [array_design](https://github.com/MatteoGuardamagna/Hybrid_drive/tree/main/docs/array_design).
+Different area-specific arrays are present in the repository [array_design](https://github.com/MatteoGuardamagna/Hybrid_drive/tree/main/docs/array_design).
 Create *pull requests* to contribute with new or improved designs.

-The silicon probes and the EIB desgin can also be adapted, according to experimental demands.
+The silicon probes and the EIB desgin can be adapted as well, according to experimental demands.
 We actively collaborate with [ATLAS Neuro](https://www.atlasneuro.com/) to develop new combinations.
 Feel free to contact me at guardamagnamatteo@gmail.com

 ## References